Eventual-Inc/Daft/docs/source/faq/dataframe_comparison.rst

 The main drawback of using Pandas is scalability.
 Pandas is single-threaded and not built for distributed computing.
 While this is not as much of a problem for purely tabular datasets, when dealing with data such as images/video your data can get very large and expensive to compute very quickly.

 Modin is a project that provides "distributed Pandas".
 If the use-case is tabular, has code that is already written in Pandas but just needs to be scaled up to larger data, Modin may be a good choice.
-Modin aims to be 100% Pandas API compatible which means that certain operations that are important for performance in the world of complex data such as requesting for certain amount of resources (e.g. GPUs) is not yet possible.
+Modin aims to be 100% Pandas API compatible which means that certain operations that are important for performance in the world of multimodal data such as requesting for certain amount of resources (e.g. GPUs) is not yet possible.

 Spark Dataframes
 ----------------